 Oudtshoorn, South Africa

-Spend time this morning participating in the extra activities available in the resort town of Plettenberg Bay, the winter months offer some of the finest Whale Watching in the world.
-We journey through the spectacular Outeniqua Mountains toward Oudtshoorn, and we make our way to the Cango Caves where we enjoy a walk with a local guide teaching us all about the about the system of the caves which stretches out for more than 4 kilometres.
+We journey through the spectacular Outeniqua Mountains to Oudtshoorn, and we make our way to the Cango Caves where we enjoy a walk with a local guide teaching us all about the about the system of the caves which stretches out for more than 4 kilometres.

 Accommodation: Two Per Room: Kleinplaas Resort